Deepanshu4712/APM-plugin-userguide/README.md

         sudo vi /etc/httpd/conf/httpd.conf

-   b) Search for "LogFormat" and add '%D' at the end of the LogFormat.
+   1.2) Search for "LogFormat" and add '%D' at the end of the LogFormat.
 After adding, the LogFormat should be similar to:

         LogFormat "%h %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%{User-Agent}i\" %D" <customFormatName>

-   c) Save the file and restart the apache service.
+   1.3) Save the file and restart the apache service.

       For Ubuntu: